cepdnaclk/e16-CO328-e-chanelling-System/README.md

 The patient should add some important information to register for the system.
 Then the patient can login to the system by using the entered email address and the password

+After login to the system patient can search for the doctors, make an appointment, and can add feedback.

 ![patient-registration](https://user-images.githubusercontent.com/67429062/139880634-c7a79ec6-bd7b-4f1d-88c6-5b2dfa417a8d.png)